All Episodes

 I did a deep dive, chapter four.

-Well, one is the Democrats' agenda.
+Well, one is the Democrats agenda.

 It's chapter four, the history of failure.

-Um, I talked a lot about Russia collusion, the the attempted, you know, coup there, and the impeachment disaster and and duplicity and hypocrisy and the mob in the media talk about them and you know, this assault on all things that are freedom, and then nobody really has the comprehensive list of all the accomplishments of this president.
+I talked a lot about Russia collusion, the attempted coup there, and the impeachment disaster and duplicity and hypocrisy and the mob and the media.

 And then I go into the whole coronavirus thing.